Hostomel: Establishments

 Prior to the Russian invasion, the town had a number of large establishments that are well known not only in Ukraine but also abroad – in particular, the state enterprise "Antonov" (about 1320 employees) and OJSC "Hostomel Glass Factory" (about 800 employees).
 They are the largest taxpayers to the budget.

 Medium and small businesses were also developing.
-Things are going well at other establishments of the town: JSC "ATP-13250" (about 125 employees) – passenger traffic; firm "ATAD & K" – manufacture of wood products and others.
+Things were going well at other establishments of the town: JSC "ATP-13250" (about 125 employees) – passenger traffic; firm "ATAD & K" – manufacture of wood products; Kyiv starch processing factory, and others.
 There are also establishments in Hostomel that are directly involved in agriculture.
 These are STOV "Buchanske", "Renault", "Promin".
-In addition, there are such establishments of social and household sphere, like hotel "Korchma", two hairdressing salons, studio of repair of TV sets, three post offices.
+In addition, there are such establishments of social and household sphere, such as hotel "Korchma", two hairdressing salons, studio of repair of TV sets, and three post offices.

-Near the town there is a test site for rail electric transport "Kapway".
-The third airport of Kyiv is in the town, Hostomel International Airport, primarily for cargo, and heavily damaged by the Russians.
+Near the town there was a test site for rail electric transport "Kapway", but the project was abandoned, and in 2021, the "Kapway" car was transferred to the State Aviation Museum of Ukraine.
+The third airport of Kyiv – the Hostomel International Airport – is located near the town.
+It is used primarily for cargo, and it was heavily damaged by the Russians.

 On 24 December 2019, a water purification and deironing station was opened in Hostomel, which will purify 1,200 cubic meters of water during the day and provide it to the military town.